ripom/hub-spoke_Azure_Demo/README.md

 You can edit:
 - **main.tf** file if you want customize the deployment changing name or IP prefixex.
-- **terraform.tfvars** file to specify your subscription ID and enable or disable the creation of VMs or PaaS resources
+- **terraform.tfvars** file to specify your subscription ID and enable or disable the creation of VMs **enablevms = "true"** or PaaS resources **enableresource = "true"**

 You are ready to deploy:
 - **terraform init**
 - **terraform plan** you need to provide 3 passwords, one for VPN shared key, one for VM admin and one for SQL admin, remember to use complex password using at least an uppercase letter, an lowercase letter, a digit and a special symbol.
 - **terraform apply** you need to provide 3 passwords, one for VPN shared key, one for VM admin and one for SQL admin, remember to use complex password using at least an uppercase letter, an lowercase letter, a digit and a special symbol.

+# Test
+After deployment, you can login into the DNSserver VM (using Bastion) and test the name resolution, you can ping the SQL Database private endpoint (check in the portal).
+If the ping resolve with private IP (ping will not get ane reply), then it is configured correctly.

+You can also login into CoreVM or one VM deployed into Spokes and ping this FQDN **www.contoso.local**, you should expect no reply but FQDN resolved with the DNSserver private IP.